 I set up the barbell and began the first workout on the list.
 I was ready to spot him if he needed it, standing close to the bench behind his head.
 As he ended each rep, I cheered him on by saying things like, “Great job, Steve.
 You’ve got it!
 Nice work!
 Keep the energy!
 You can do it!
 Wonderful!
 You are doing it right!
 Don’t give up!
 One more left!
 Nicely done!”

 In truth, I was talking to myself.
 I needed to hear my own enthusiastic words, given the day I’d had.
-I noticed something unusual when I took a quick glance at Steve’s face to make sure he was okay.
+I noticed something unusual when I took a glanced quickly at Steve’s face to make sure he was okay.
 He was looking at me and smiling as he lifted the heavy weight.
-He’d finished lifting without saying a word, with a smile.
+He’d finished lifting without saying a word, but he smiled.
 I didn’t exactly understand the reason for his happiness, but I was glad his serious and stress-filled expression was gone.

 Considering he was a new client, I didn’t feel comfortable enough to begin a conversation about my early insights into fitness and kindness.
 Nonetheless, I asked him trivial questions, which he didn’t answer.
 I don’t know about you, but I enjoy interacting with others when I’m with them.
 I like separating things: There is a time to be fully alone, and a time to be fully with others.
 In a trainer/client relationship, there are moments to focus on the exercise, moving and breathing properly, and also moments when we can talk.